vueuse/schema-org/docs/guide/setup/vitesse.md

 ---
-description: Learn how to start using Schema.org with vueuse-schema-org in Vitesse.
+description: Learn how to start using Schema.org with vue-schema-org in Vitesse.
 ---

 # Adding Schema.org to Vitesse